A stableness of resistance model for nonresponse adjustment with callback data: Real data application

 The Consumer Expenditure Survey \citep[CES;][]{ces2013measuring} is a nationwide survey conducted by the U.S. Bureau of Labor Statistics to find out how American households make and spend money.
 It comprises two surveys: the Quarterly Interview Survey on large and recurring expenditures such as rent and utilities, and the Diary Survey on small and high frequency purchases, such as food and clothing.
-The survey data are released annually since 1980, which contain detailed paradata including the callback history.
-We use the public-use microdata from the Quarterly Interview Survey in the fourth quarter of 2018, which are downloaded from \href{}{\texttt{https://www.bls.gov/cex/pumd\_data.htm\#csv}}.
+The survey data are released annually since 1980, which contain detailed callback history.
+We analyze the public-use microdata from the Quarterly Interview Survey in the fourth quarter of 2018, available from \href{https://www.bls.gov/cex/pumd\_data.htm\#csv}{\texttt{https://www.bls.gov/cex/pumd\_data.htm\#csv}}.
 The nonresponse of frame variables is concurrent due to contact failure or refusal and no fully-observed baseline covariates are available in this dataset.
 For illustration, we analyze this dataset to study the expenditures on housing and on utilities, fuels and public services.
-This survey contains 9986 households and we remove 277 of them with extremely large or small expenditure values.
-The interviewers made 27 contact attempts in this survey.
+This survey contains 9986 households and 277 of them with extremely large or small expenditures are removed in our analysis.
+The maximum number of contact attempts the interviewers made in this survey is about 30.
 Figure \ref{fig:ce1} (a) shows the cumulative response rate.
 The overall response rate is about 0.6 and 80\% of the respondents completed the survey within the first five contact attempts.
 Let $(Y_1,Y_2)$ denote the logarithm of the expenditure on housing and on utilities, fuels and public services, respectively.
 Figure \ref{fig:ce1} (b) shows the mean of $(Y_1,Y_2)$ for respondents to each call attempt.
 The mean of $Y_1$ for respondents gradually increases with the number of contacts, and the mean of $Y_2$ has a sharp increase in the second and third contacts and fluctuates in later contacts.
 These results suggest that the delayed respondents are likely to have higher expenditures and the nonresponse is likely dependent on the expenditures, in particular, on $Y_1$.